aajonusnet/aajonusnet/md/QNA/Q&A Of October 29, 2006.md

 Q: Is it somebody's house?

 A: No. It's a corrugated fence.
 It looks like there's probably some mechanic garage behind there.
-And you go into that gate, and it says on there, Rawsome Club.
+And you go into that gate, and it says on there, Rawesome Club.

 Q: Oh, okay.

-A: Rawsome Club.
+A: Rawesome Club.
 665 Rose Avenue.

 Q: Oh, what is that?